+'''

-package INT_MATRICES is MATRICES (INTEGER, 0, 1);
+package INT_MATRICES is

+new MATRICES (INTEGER, 0, 1);

-package BOOL_MATRICES is MATRICES (BOOLEAN, false, true, "or", "and");
+package BOOL_MATRICES is new

+MATRICES (BOOLEAN, false, true, "or", "and");

+'''

-As in the previous example, actual subprogram paramcters (corresponding here to "+" and "") may be omitted for a type such as INTEGER which possesses matching operations: however they must be specified for BOOLEAN.
-(It is convenient to declare optional parameters as the last ones in the formal parameter list; otherwise a keyword notation must be used when the corresponding actual parameters are omitted).
+Again, actual parameters corresponding to formal generic subprograms (here "+" and "") may be omitted for type INTEGER, which has matching operations; but they must be included for BOOL-EAN.
+(It is convenient to declare such parameters last in the form list; otherwise keyword notation is required in calls which omit the corresponding actual parameters.)